About the Project

 Bestsellers products import into Google Shopping

 The next step was the establishment of a steady stream of orders coming from Google Shopping.
-The only way to do it is importing all bestseller products from Magento and ZenCart.
-While products data update automatization takes time to implement, bestsellers can be added to Google Shopping manually and pretty fast.
+The only way to do it is by importing all bestseller products from Magento and ZenCart.
+While product data update automatization takes time to implement, bestsellers can be added to Google Shopping manually and pretty fast.

 Product data update automation

 Product data can be updated every day e.g. price change, new product added or other removed.
-To keep all channels up to date, we decided to automate products import/update for Google Shopping.
+To keep all channels up to date, we decided to automate product import/update for Google Shopping.
 Nowadays it is popular to use PIM to store all product data and push it to all your sales channels.
 Unfortunately, there was no such system for this client, and it requires a lot of time and effort to get it ready.

 For us it was crucial to manage product data of all sales channels within one system, otherwise, it would take too much time to follow up, manage and update using spreadsheets.
-As a result, we decided to go with Data Feed Management module for Magento.
-It allows configuring separated product feeds for Canada and USA.
+As a result, we decided to go with the Data Feed Management module for Magento.
+It allows configuring separated product feeds for Canada and the USA.
 Not many configurations required:

 - Product pattern configuration in Magento